-Therefore, a question to raise is on what grounds does CAA be regarded unconstitutional?
-An illustration of a hypothetical scenario would be as such: Illegal immigrants of two classes namely Class ‘A’ consisting of Hindus and Class ‘B’ consisting of Muslims are residing in the territory of India.
+An illustration of a hypothetical scenario would be helpful in understanding the unconstitutional grounds of the CAA.
+Illegal immigrants of two classes namely Class ‘A’ consisting of Hindus and Class ‘B’ consisting of Muslims are residing in the territory of India.
 The CAA, in a different scenario is drafted to facilitate naturalization process solely on the basis of their religious identities.
 By the sole virtue of belonging to a religious community enables acquisition of citizenship, then the Act undoubtedly violates the basic structure of the constitution as there exists no rational nexus between the objective and the Act.

 Any procedure put in place requires Muslims alone all over India to prove their citizenship in a manner more onerous than that applicable to any other community; such a procedure would be unconstitutional (Salve, 2020).

 IS THE CAA A STEP TOWARDS A HINDU THEOCRATIC STATE OR “HINDU RASHTRA”?